2002 Laotian parliamentary election

 Parliamentary elections were held in Laos on 24 February 2002.
 The ruling Lao People's Revolutionary Party (LPRP) won all 109 seats in the National Assembly.

 Campaign

 A total of 166 candidates contested the 109 seats, of which 165 were members of the LPRP.

+Electoral system

+The election used plurality block voting.
+Each province formed a constituency, as did the Special Zone of Xaisomboun, electing between three and sixteen representatives.

+Results

+Graph of the party split among 109 seats.